codefellows/seattle-iOS-401d8/07-core-data-hotel/class-32/README.md

 * Once the user selects both a valid `startDate` and `endDate`, present a new ViewController called `RoomAvailabilityViewController` that displays all the available rooms to the user in a `tableView`.
 * Upon selecting a room on the `RoomAvailabilityViewController`, the user should transition to another viewController called `BookViewController` where they can enter all the information needed to book a reservation for this room.
   * Guest name is required.
+* implement a `Done` button to allow the user to book the reservation.
+  * The `selector` for this button should create a new `Reservation` and persist it to Core Data.
 * Add Attributes to your ManagedObjectModel(MOM).
 	* Change your Guest model accordingly to have firstName, lastName, and email address.
 	* Update UI to include fields for lastName and email in `BookViewController` and setup constraints.